elite-coders-xyz/Open-Source-Hackathon-Submissions/Submission/DataSense--AI.md

 ## Open Source Readiness

-- [YES] My project is public on GitHub
+- [] My project is public on GitHub
-- [YES] My repository has a proper README.md
+- [] My repository has a proper README.md
-- [YES] I have added setup/installation instructions
+- [] I have added setup/installation instructions
-- [YES] I have added screenshots/demo where possible
+- [] I have added screenshots/demo where possible
-- [YES] I have added a license file
+- [] I have added a license file
-- [YES] My project is original and built/updated during the hackathon period
+- [] My project is original and built/updated during the hackathon period

 ---